marcinpopielec/Pipelines_Construction_Database/README.md

 Process of instalation is quite simple, but if You would have a problem [here](https://docs.oracle.com/en/database/oracle/sql-developer/22.2/rptug/sql-developer-concepts-usage.html#GUID-156BEBA3-2F9B-4CE0-8E91-728581FF46AB) is documentation on the subject.

 ### 2. Installing Oracle Database 18c on Windows 10/11
-Apart from SQL Developer you need to install the Oracle database.
+In addition to SQL Developer you need to install the Oracle database.
 Here you have good tutorial how to install this software [click here](https://www.youtube.com/watch?v=oFKzUUOVX-I)

 ### 3. Connecting to database